What is a demister pad?

 Installing your demister mirror pad

 Installing a demister mirror pad to your bathroom mirror requires some DIY skills and a degree of confidence when it comes to working with electrical wiring, as you will need to ensure that all wiring from the demister pads is hidden and inaccessible in order to ensure safe usage.
-Our installation experts are FIRA Gold Certified and can support you as you update your bathroom and ensure that everything is running smoothly and safely.

 Please note: The advice below is intended as guidance only, as the process for installing a demister pad can vary depending on the design.
 If ever in doubt, seek expert advice.